bhaibel/betsyhaibel.com/source/talks/bright-metaprogramming-future/script.md

 ---

-This is what I did at LZ.
-Please don't do this.
-It means that poor HasBreeds, or whatever, will unfairly become a part of every single debugging session when you typo a method name, since its method_missing call will be an attractively late part of the backtrace.
+This is what I did at first.
+It made the mistake even worse: now, whenever someone made a typo, this method_missing would be part of the error.
+They'd spend an hour puzzling over how an eleven-line file could have so many issues, and then they'd get mad at me for the confusing error message.

 ---